 This research was carried out in the Explosion Dynamics Laboratory of the California Institute of Technology.
-This work was supported by The Boeing Company through a Strategic Research and Development Relationship Agreement CT-BA-GTA-1 and C. Fouchier was supported by the European Union through a Marie Sklodowska-Curie Fellowship.
+This work was supported by The Boeing Company through a Strategic Research and Development Relationship Agreement CT-BA-GTA-1 and C. Fouchier was supported by the HORIZON-MSCA-2021 Postdoctoral Fellowship Program, Project # 101063624.
 The authors thank Mona Shahgholi, Manager of The Mass Spectrometry Facility at the Chemistry and Chemical Engineering department of Caltech, for her support and essential help on the fuel composition analysis.